 Bright Star believes in the healing power of horses and wants to offer the program to all who would benefit from it.
 Our goal is to never turn a client away because of an inability to pay.
-As a non-profit organization, we are only able to meet this goal through donations to our scholarship fund.
-Scholarships are awarded based strictly on financial need.
+As a non-profit organization, we are only able to meet this goal through donations to our "rider"-ship fund.
+Awards are based strictly on financial need.

 Our herd requires daily care regardless of our off seasons or the weather.
 Feeding, providing basic vet care and keeping the horse environment healthy and safe is costly - over $3,000 per month.
 Factor in maintenance of the pastures and paddocks, and you can see where expenses continue to add up.

 General donations allow us to use funds where they are needed most to keep our organization running smoothly and serving the community.